Londysha/1stproj/README.md

-To find a job on DATA, this projected is started.
+To find a job on DATA, this projecte is started.